KENSINGTON PARK

 Regular Meeting - The regular meetings of the Kensington Park Civic Association, Inc. shall include the January, November and December meetings.
 The number of other meetings shall be determined by the incoming Executive Board of Directors as well as the place and time.

-January Meeting – The newly elected Executive Board of Directors shall be installed and take office following the confirmation of their election to office.
+January Meeting – The newly elected Executive Board of Directors shall be presented to the community at the January .

 Annual Meeting – The Annual meeting of the Kensington Park Civic Association, Inc. shall be held in December of each calendar year.
-At that time, the election of officers shall take place.
+Biennially, the election of officers shall take place.
+Upon confirmation of there their duly elected position to the Executive Board on the Kensington Park Civic Association they will immediately accept and become active in their position.

 Quorum – Fifty – one percent of the members attending a regular or special meeting shall constitute a Quorum.